evidence-dev/evidence/sites/docs/docs/components/dropdown.md

 sidebar_position: 31
 ---

 Creates a dropdown menu with a list of options that can be selected.
-The selected option can then used in queries or in markdown.
+The selected option can be used to filter queries or in markdown.

+To see how to filter a query using a dropdown, see [Filters](/core-concepts/filters).

 <!-- TODO: @archiewood add images -->